 POLICY ISSUE KEY GUIDING PRINCIPLES AND RECOMMENDATIONS RATIONALE COUNTRY EXAMPLES RELEVANT KPS IMPLEMENTATION Continued and implement initiatives effectively to address them.
 Demonstrates a commitment to promoting gender equality and equal access to financial services for women.
 Contributes to economic empowerment, as the unit can design programs and policies that empower women economically, leading to increased incomes, job creation, and economic growth. under the strategic imperatives.
 Similarly, in Zimbabwe and Nigeria, dedicated technical groups are responsible for the implementation of women-specific policies, measures, and targets.
 Mexico created a Gender Equality Committee of public and private sector institutions of the financial system, led by the Ministry of Finance and Public Credit and accompanied by the National Women's Institute, to promote greater inclusion of women in the financial sector and the country's economy.
 In El Salvador, the National Council for Inclusion and Financial Education created the Working Subgroup for the Financial Inclusion of Women in 2023, composed of various entities.
 This subgroup oversees implementation and is coordinated by the Central Reserve Bank of El Salvador.
-Financial Products and Services for Women's Financial Inclusion: A Policy and Regulation Design Toolkit 1.
-A gender-responsive implementation plan, with an action plan or roadmap, should have gender-specific actions and targets mapped to gender-specific objectives ranked by priority, as well as to relevant stakeholders, a timeframe and key performance indicators (KPIs) to achieve the goals set out in the NFIS.
-2. The ICE-3P Framework for gender responsive policy development IDENTIFY women user segments.
+Financial Products and Services for Women's Financial Inclusion: A Policy and Regulation Design Toolkit A gender-responsive implementation plan, with an action plan or roadmap, should have gender-specific actions and targets mapped to gender-specific objectives ranked by priority, as well as to relevant stakeholders, a timeframe and key performance indicators (KPIs) to achieve the goals set out in the NFIS.
+The ICE-3P Framework for gender responsive policy development IDENTIFY women user segments.
 CREATE a women's market.
 EMPOWER usage of financial services.
 PARTNER to achieve greater impacts.
 PREDICT user behaviors and trends.
 PROTECT users.
 Facilitates effective monitoring and evaluation by collecting data, monitoring progress, and evaluating the impact of financial inclusion initiatives on gender balance.
 This helps identify gaps, measure the effectiveness of interventions, and make evidence-based decisions to continuously improve and refine strategies.
 The Central Bank of Solomon Islands coordinated the development of the National Women's Financial Inclusion Policy for Solomon Islands to accelerate women's financial inclusion by onboarding financially excluded and self-excluded women in a simple and straight forward manner.
 The Kingdom of Eswatini's Ministry of Finance and the Central Bank of Malawi also coordinated the development of Gender Inclusive Finance Roadmaps for their respective countries with key strategic initiatives to promote GIF, the stakeholders involved, and timelines for each activity.
 Bank Negara Malaysia's Financial Inclusion Framework 2023-2026 embeds gender considerations as a cross-cutting theme to ensure equality in strategies and policies by: Identifying specific barriers faced by women that limit their access to and use of financial services.
 Increasing use of gender disaggregated data to inform policy responses and develop customized value propositions tailored to women's needs and gender-smart products.
-Ensuring targeted financial education and capacity building programs for different subgroups of women consumers (e.g. youth, low-income, SMEs) Inclusion: A Policy and Regulation Design Toolkit Gender, women's economic empowerment and financial inclusion in Zimbabwe Why the economic response to COVID-19 needs to be financially inclusive and gender sensitive/
+Ensuring targeted financial education and capacity building programs for different subgroups of women consumers (e.g. youth, low-income, SMEs) Integrating Gender and Women's Financial Inclusion into National Strategies Financial Products and Services for Women's Financial Inclusion: A Policy and Regulation Design Toolkit Gender, women's economic empowerment and financial inclusion in Zimbabwe Why the economic response to COVID-19 needs to be financially inclusive and gender sensitive/ Closing the Financial Inclusion Gender Gap During the Crisis and Afterwards Upscaling and Integrating Gender Savings Groups Into the Formal Financial System Gender Savings Groups: Formalizing Village Savings Groups with a Gender Lens - Egypt Case Study